aikalant/capnp_conv/README.md

  When reading/writing, `PhantomData` types will be automatically skipped, even without the field attribute.

- Unfortunately there is no "PhantomVariant" for rust enums, so for unions, instead make the second field of any variant a `PhantomData`:
+ There is no "PhantomVariant" for rust enums, so for unions, instead make the second field of any variant a `PhantomData`:

  ```rust
  pub enum UnionVal(T,Y,R) {